revanza-git/semar/README.md

 ## Contributing

 We welcome contributions!
-Please read our [contributing guidelines](CONTRIBUTING.md) for more information.
+Please contact your IT support if you want to contribute.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is proprietary of Nusantara Regas Corporation.

 ## Contact

-For any questions or support, please contact [support@semaradmin.com](mailto:support@semaradmin.com).
+For any questions or support, please contact [it.supportnr@pertamina.com](mailto:it.supportnr@pertamina.com).

 Thank you for using SEMAR Admin!